symphoniacloud/codebuild-chatbot/README.md

 You'll need to deploy this once per CodeBuild project you wish to receive notitications for.

-If you want to integration Chatbot with CodePipeline instead then please see the [CodePipeline version of this component](https://github.com/symphoniacloud/codepipeline-chatbot).
+If you want to integrate Chatbot with CodePipeline instead then please see the [CodePipeline version of this component](https://github.com/symphoniacloud/codepipeline-chatbot).

 ## Usage